Full calibration of the tomographic redshift distribution from the HSC PDR3 Shape Catalog with DESI: Tomographic bin widths in the photometric galaxy bias approximation

-where $D(z)$ is the factor of growth of the universe.
-The measured distributions for tomographic bins are assumed to follow $n^\mathrm{meas}_{p_k}(z)$ distributions where $p_k$ are the successive tomographic bins.
-In this context, the $p$ subscript is used to describe a generic tomographic bin, different from the fiducial HSC tomographic bins presented in the main corpus of this work.
 Case 1 will assume the $n_{p_k}$ distributions measured in section \ref{sec:modeling:photoz_gal_bias} are the $n^\mathrm{meas}_{p_k}$ distributions for the tomographic bins.
 Case 2 will be treated with gaussian tomographic bins $n^\mathrm{meas}_{p_k}\sim\mathcal{N}(z_k,\,0.1)$ where $z_k$ is the center redshift of the tomographic bin $p_k$.
 We choose $0.1$ in order to compare with the standard deviations observed on the tomographic bins, as displayed in figure \ref{fig:appendix_nz_models}.
 Case 1 is shown in full lines, while case 2 is shown in dashed lines.

 We further add a inset figure characterizing the standard deviation of the distributions for each bin in case 1 (crimson histogram); compared to the chosen $0.1$ standard deviation value assumed for the gaussian scenario (gold line).
 In section \ref{sec:modeling:photoz_gal_bias}, $b_p(z)\sqrt{\bo_{mm}(z)}$ is assumed to be constant over the tomographic bin.
 Other works assume $b_p(z)$ is constant over the tomographic bin: we note the quantity we consider constant in our approximation to be $\gamma(z)$, where $\gamma(z)=b(z)\sqrt{\bo_{mm}(z)}$ (method 1, $\tilde{n}_1(z)\propto\bo_{sp}(z)/\sqrt{\bo_{ss}(z)}$, used in \cite{Cawthon2022DESY3Boss} and in section \ref{sec:modeling:photoz_gal_bias}) or $\gamma(z)=b(z)$ (method 2, $\tilde{n}_2(z)\propto\bo_{sp}(z)/\sqrt{\bo_{ss}(z)\bo_{mm}(z)}$, used in \cite{EuclidClusterRedshifts2025}).
 As such, the theoretical true distributions $n_{p_k}^{\rm true}$ with respect to the measurements follow: